simplysamiul/profast-delivery-tracking-client/README.md

 ## 📌 Short Project Description

-ProFast is a dynamic full-stack web application designed to connect service providers and customers in a seamless, intuitive platform.
-Users can browse professional services, book appointments, pay securely, and track their orders in real time.
-Service providers can manage their bookings, update availability, and view financial insights through an optimized dashboard.

-Whether you are a freelancer or a business, ProFast makes booking and managing professional services fast like lightning.
+ProFast is a dynamic full-stack Parcel Booking and Delivery Management System built to streamline modern courier operations.
+Customers can easily book parcels online, schedule pickup, track delivery progress in real-time, and manage their shipment orders efficiently.
+Delivery agents can access assigned parcels, update status during transit, and complete deliveries with proper verification.

+Administrators oversee the entire logistics flow, including agent assignments, parcel routing, warehouse forwarding, and user management through an advanced role-based dashboard.

+From booking to doorstep delivery, ProFast ensures fast, secure, and reliable logistics automation for users and delivery service providers.

 ---